QiYao-Wang/AutoPatent/README.md

 ## 🧐 Quick Start

-We will make the data and code avaliable upon the paper be accepted.
+We will make the data and code available upon the paper be accepted.

 ## Experiment Detail